Mr-Kumar-Abhishek/MicroTXT/README.md

 A tiny [textboard style](https://en.wikipedia.org/wiki/Textboard) software written in PHP, no database required.

-It is meant to be simple to use and host.
+It is meant to be simple to use, host, and develop.

 ## Features